xianwill/spark-boilerplate/README.md

 * runnable docker setup
 * runnable EMR scripts
 * several helpers you will likely find useful
+* connectors for common external data sources (elasticsearch, cassandra, postgres, kafka)
+  * samples utilizing postgres and kafka are a work-in-progress and forthcoming

 ## Some Strings to Hunt/Change